Consequences of Untreated Hearing Loss: Loneliness and Depression

 For centuries, hearing loss has been viewed as a troublesome, but not particularly troubling condition by the general public.
 But new research linking hearing loss to an increased risk for cognitive declines and even dementia should move to address this issue straight to the top of our to-do list.

-Hearing loss is a fact of life for two-thirds of people over 70 years of age, and for those over 85, that number jumps to 80 percent.
-Another stark statistic, people wait an average of seven years after diagnosis to seek treatment.
+Hearing loss is a fact of life for two-thirds of people over 70 years of age.
+And for those over 85, that number jumps to 80 percent.
+Another stark statistic is that people wait an average of seven years after diagnosis to seek treatment.

-During those years, our brain is overloaded as it struggles to decide what is being said, says Jane Gibson, R.N., Executive Director of Asbury community Springhill Senior Living.
+During years where hearing loss is left untreated, our brain is overloaded as it struggles to decide what is being said, says Jane Gibson, R.N., Executive Director of Asbury community Springhill Senior Living.
 As a result, it may not be able to do some of the other work it is supposed to be doing.